delight-im/PHP-Foundation/README.md

 You can always check the currently active locale for a client using `$app->i18n()->getLocale()` in your application code or using `app.i18n().getLocale()` in your templates.
 Apart from that, there are many other [helpers and utilities](https://github.com/delight-im/PHP-I18N#information-about-locales) available that let you access names and other information for your set of locales.

-Next, you need to identify and mark all strings that can be translated.
+Next, you need to identify and mark all strings in your code that can be translated.
 For an existing application, this might require some more effort, but you can start with only a few strings, of course.

 This allows for the marked strings to be extracted automatically, so that they can be translated outside of the actual code, before being inserted again automatically during runtime.